Next Page Previous Page Home Tools & Aids Search Handbook

 Graphical estimation

-Every line on probability paper uniquely identifies distribution parameters Once you have calculated plotting positions from your failure data, and put the points on the appropriate graph paper for your chosen model, parameter estimation follows easily.
+The line on a probability plot uniquely identifies distributional parameters Once you have calculated plotting positions from your failure data, and have generated the probability plot for your chosen model, parameter estimation follows easily.
 But along with the mechanics of graphical estimation, be aware of both the advantages and the disadvantages of graphical estimation methods.

-Most probability papers have simple procedures that go from a line to the underlying distribution parameter estimates Graphical Estimation Mechanics:
+Most probability plots have simple procedures to calculate underlying distribution parameter estimates Graphical Estimation Mechanics:

-If you draw a line through the points, and the paper is commercially designed probability paper, there are usually simple rules to find estimates of the slope (or shape parameter) and the scale parameter.
-On lognormal paper with time on the x-axis and cum percent on the y-axis, draw horizontal lines from the 34th and the 50th percentiles across to the line, and drop vertical lines to the time axis from these intersection points.
-The time corresponding to the 50th percentile is the T50 estimate.
-Divide T50 by the time corresponding to the 34th percentile (this is called T34).
-The natural logarithm of that ratio is the estimate of sigma, or the slope of the line (sigma = ln (T50 / T34).
+If you draw a line through points on a probability plot, there are usually simple rules to find estimates of the slope (or shape parameter) and the scale parameter.
+On lognormal probability plot with time on the \(x\)-axis and cumulative percent on the \(y\)-axis, draw horizontal lines from the 34th and the 50th percentiles across to the fitted line, and drop vertical lines to the time axis from these intersection points.
+The time corresponding to the 50th percentile is the \(T_{50}\) estimate.
+Divide \(T_{50}\) by the time corresponding to the 34th percentile (this is called \(T_{34}\)).
+The natural logarithm of that ratio is the estimate of sigma, or the slope of the line (\(\sigma = \mbox{ln } (T_{50} / T_{34})\)).

-On commercial Weibull probability paper there is often a horizontal line through the 62.3 percentile point.
-That estimation line intersects the line through the points at a time that is the estimate of the characteristic life parameter.
-In order to estimate the line slope (or the shape parameter gamma), some papers have a special point on them called an estimation point.
-You drop a line from the estimation point perpendicular to the fitted line and look at where it passes through a special estimation scale.
-The estimate of gamma is read off the estimation scale where the line crosses it.
+For a Weibull probability plot draw a horizontal line from the \(y\)-axis to the fitted line at the 62.3 percentile point.
+That estimation line intersects the line through the points at a time that is the estimate of the characteristic life parameter \(\alpha\).
+In order to estimate the slope of the fitted line (or the shape parameter \(\gamma\)), choose any two points on the fitted line and divide the change in the \(y\) variable by the change in \(x\) variable.

-Using a computer generated line fitting routine removes subjectivity and can lead directly to computer parameter estimates based on the plotting positions To remove the subjectivity of drawing a line through the points, a least squares (regression) fit can be performed using the equations described in the section on how special papers work.
-An example of this for the Weibull, using the Dataplot FIT program, was also shown in that section.
-A SAS JMP™ example of a Weibull plot for the same data is shown later in this section.
+Using a computer generated line fitting routine removes subjectivity and can lead directly to computer parameter estimates based on the plotting positions To remove the subjectivity of drawing a line through the points, a least-squares (regression) fit can be performed using the equations described in the section on probability plotting.
+An example of this for the Weibull was also shown in that section.
+Another example of a Weibull plot for the same data appears later in this section.

-Finally, if you have exact times and complete samples (no censoring), Dataplot has built-in Probability Plotting functions and built-in Weibull paper - examples were shown in the sections on the various life distribution models.
+Finally, if you have exact times and complete samples (no censoring), many software packages have built-in Probability Plotting functions.
+Examples were shown in the sections describing various life distribution models.

 Do probability plots even if you use some other method for the final estimates Advantages of Graphical Methods of Estimation: